Frequently Asked Questions

 Some have optional side trips, adding to the distance and challenge.
 Being able to do these side trips will depend again on fitness levels of those wanting to partake and weather conditions on the day.

 How many guides will we have on our walk?

-Great Walks of Australia walks typically have either two walking guides.
+Great Walks of Australia walks typically have two walking guides at minimum.
 Some walks may have a walking guide (or guides) and a driver to accompany the group on each trip.